teoziyiivy/tp/docs/UserGuide.md

   E.g., enter `/c 300` instead of something like `/c 300 20 10`.
 The same applies to other arguments like date and time.

 * Scheduled workouts with the same activity breakdowns in a different order **are not** considered duplicated in the current version of CLI.ckFit.
+If multiple activities with the same name are input in the same activity breakdown, only the activity quantifier of the latest activity will be taken.
+This is due to limitations based on the choice usage of HashMaps for implementation.